sharingapples/r-form/README.md

   This is another special component which is a association of closely related data.
 Example, name can consist of 3 parts  first name , middle name and last name.
 This can be grouped as one namely can be called name.
 Three input component can be grouped under a name.

+* ###  Select :

+  This is a dynamic component and any component wrapped inside it is rendered according to the select function passed thorught it as props.
+The select prop function can be made dependent on the state of the form itself.
 * ### Others :

   We can use the combination of array within a group and also multiple copies of a group.
 And other feature can be the validation for a group , array or an individual input component.